-In pursuit of symbolizing the truth behind these words and Over the course of a year or so, these “scraps” (symbols) were arranged and rearranged in an effort to find the most economical and meaningful way to view them.
+In pursuit of symbolizing the truth behind these words and Over the course of about 2 years, these “scraps” (symbols) were arranged and rearranged in an effort to find the most economical and meaningful way to view them.

-It was not until the following quote, by a Native American shaman, was considered that they were finally, quite appropriately, perhaps providentially, and yet even placed in an obvious orientation, superimposed within a circle.
+It was not until the following quote, by a Native American shaman, was considered that they were finally, quite appropriately, perhaps providentially, placed in what seems even a strangely obvious orientation, superimposed within a circle.

 “Everything Tries to be round.”

-Eventually strange coincidences surrounding this symbol were unveiled through the research that followed.
-These improbable phenomena revealed a deeper, subjective, unconscious layer of meaning being knit together through historical events, various trains of thought, scripture and symbol.
+Over years of work many more improbable coincidences surrounding this symbol were unveiled through the research that followed.
+These improbable phenomena revealed a deeper, subjective, unconscious layer of meaning being knit together through historical events, various trains of thought, scripture and, of course symbolism.

 So totally unknown and down right incredible were these connections (Syncs) that they warented, perhaps even demanded, more than a personal research.
-The import of the meaning, the living truth emerging through this novel perspective, compelled a student to become a teacher.
+The import of the meaning, the living truth emerging through a perspective simultaneously novel and ancient, compelled a student to become also a teacher.
 So begin the lessons.

 Scraps of the Prime Imprinter, the Pearl of Epiphany